hervenivon/awesome-discoveries/docs/ux-ui/README.md

 * [Material icons](https://material.io/tools/icons/)
 * [Fontawesome](https://github.com/FortAwesome/Font-Awesome)
 * [nerd-fonts](https://github.com/ryanoasis/nerd-fonts) - One repository to rule them all.
 It includes severals such as fontawesome.
+* [The noun project](https://thenounproject.com/) - An ulimited source of icons for everything

 ## Further UX/UI inspiration